Mikaela/matrix-spec-proposals/proposals/3588-stories-as-rooms.md

 The GUI should make clear who can see the stories and should inform the user that all subscribers can potentially see each others Matrix IDs.

+Matrix doesn't protect against downloading from the media repository and the media may be accessible after 24 hours should the link be known.

 ## Unstable prefix

 `msc3588.stories.stories-room`